Masha and the Bear: Actors

 Masha, her cousin Dasha, and Father Frost are the only characters who speak.
-The others communicate through pantomime or wordless sounds.
+The others communicate through gibberish or wordless sounds.

 For the first two seasons, Masha's voice in the original Russian version was performed by Alina Kukushkina, who was 6 years old when she began to dub Masha.
-For the third season (seven years later in 2015), the officials of Animaccord studio confirmed that the new voice of Masha would be 6-year-old Barbara Sarantseva and then replaced again by Yulia Zunikova in 2020.
-The show's sound designer, Boris Kutnevich, provides the voice of The Bear.
-Mark Kutnevich provides the voice of The Hare.
+For the third season (seven years later in 2015), the officials of Animaccord animation studio confirmed that the new voice of Masha would be 6-year-old Barbara Sarantseva and then replaced again by Yulia Zunikova in 2020.
+The show's sound designer, Boris Kutnevich and Denis Naskarov, provide voices of Bear.
+Mark Kutnevich provides the voice of Bunny.

-For the English version, Elsie Fisher – the voice of Agnes in the Despicable Me films – dubbed the voice of Masha in the first season.
+For the English version, Elsie Fisher – the voice of Agnes Gru in the Despicable Me films – dubbed the voice of Masha in the first season.
 In subsequent seasons Masha was dubbed by Rebecca Bloom (ep.
-27–39) and Angelica Keamy (ep.
-40–52) and now is Kaitlyn McCormick.
+27-39) and Angelica Keamy (ep.
+40–52), Kaitlyn McCormick (ep.
+53-78), Adriana Figuredo (ep.
+78-84) and now dubbed by West Rubin and Sofia Calasso.

-For Indonesian version, Azelia Rashika Andini was Masha's voice.